-If you are writing a manuscript with multiple POVs (points of view), ie: first or close third person narration through the eyes of different characters for different sections or chapters, how do you space them?
+If you are writing a manuscript with multiple points of view (POV), ie: first or close third person narration through the eyes of different characters for different sections or chapters, how do you space them?
 Do they have to be evenly spaced throughout?
 Here’s a question that Kathryn sent in:

-If I am doing a novel with a defined MC, but alternate between him and the supporting (but also very important) character’s POV, do I need to have this happen constantly?
+If I am doing a novel with a defined MC, but alternating POV between him and the supporting (but also very important) character, do I need to have this happen constantly?
 Because there are a few times in my book that I switch to ‘the girlfriend’s’ POV, but it isn’t like VAMPIRE DIARIES, for example where LJ Smith has each scene switch to a different character’s POV.
 Is this something that has to be completely consistent?
 Or can I put it in as needed?

 Especially if your story has a MC and then the POV of a supporting character, you can use her when you need her.
-A few things to consider, though, for any manuscript where you alternate POV:
+A few things to consider, though, for any manuscript with alternating POV:

 - Give us the first instance of the “other” POV pretty early on, so the reader knows to expect another POV throughout the story.

 - Don’t go too long without hearing from your other POV characters.
 You don’t want us to forget that their voices are there and we will if you go for like 50-70 pages without changing POV.